Capital Gains Tax on inherited land building Kenya

 Capital Gains Tax on Inherited Property: How Cost of Acquisition Changed in the Dhanjal Ruling

 Daljit Singh Dhanjal inherited a piece of land from his father in 2014.
-A few years later, in 2022, he sold the land for Kshs.
-177,915,900.
+A few years later, in 2022, he sold that land for Kshs.
+177.9 million.
 As a law-abiding citizen, Dhanjal filed his CGT return with the Kenya Revenue Authority (KRA), paying taxes based on the profit he made from the sale.

 Here’s where things get tricky: To figure out how much tax he owed, Dhanjal calculated the acquisition cost of the land (the amount it was worth when he inherited it).
 He used a valuation done by a real estate company in 2014, which pegged the value at Kshs.
-150,000,000.
+150 million.

 KRA, however, wasn’t convinced.
-They said that because Dhanjal inherited the land, he didn’t actually pay anything to acquire it—so, they disallowed the Kshs.
-150,000,000 as the acquisition cost.
+They said that because Dhanjal inherited the land, he didn’t actually pay anything to acquire it - so, they disallowed the Kshs.
+150 million as the acquisition cost.
 This meant Dhanjal had to pay a lot more tax than he expected.
 He objected to KRA’s decision, and when they still insisted, he took the case to the Tax Appeals Tribunal.

 How Capital Gains Are Calculated (With an Example)